BranchTaken/Hemlock/doc/design/syntax.md

 explicitly cause scanning errors if inside codepoint/string literals, and elsewhere they result in error tokens which cause parsing errors.

-## Indentation
+## Dentation

-Semantically meaningful indentation has multiple advantages:
+Semantically meaningful {in,de}dentation, dentation for short, has multiple advantages:

-- Programmers typically indent code to indicate block structure, in order to streamline human understanding, even if the compiler is oblivious to indentation.
-Making indentation meaningful reduces the gap between the programmer's mental model and the language semantics.
+- Programmers typically indent code to indicate block structure, in order to streamline human understanding, even if the compiler is oblivious to dentation.
+Making dentation meaningful reduces the gap between the programmer's mental model and the language semantics.
 - Fewer symbols are required.
-The omission of lines consisting only of `end` or `}` tends to reduce total number of lines, even as compared with a two-column indentation style.
-(Hemlock enforces four-column indentation; more on that below.)
+The omission of lines consisting only of `end` or `}` tends to reduce total number of lines, even as compared with a two-column dentation style.
+(Hemlock enforces four-column dentation; more on that below.)
 - Automated code formatting tools are brain-dead simple as compared with the near-sentience required to implement typical coding styles in many contemporary languages.
-- One of the most effective general heuristics for parser error recovery is to heed indentation and restart parsing at the enclosing indentation level.
-By mandating proper indentation, error recovery is yet more effective, and it becomes feasible to provide code introspection services even for source files in intermediate editing states.
+- One of the most effective general heuristics for parser error recovery is to heed dentation and restart parsing at the enclosing indentation level.
+By mandating proper dentation, error recovery is yet more effective, and it becomes feasible to provide code introspection services even for source files in intermediate editing states.

-Several other contemporary languages have semantically meaningful indentation, but approaches vary considerably.
+Several other contemporary languages have semantically meaningful dentation, but approaches vary considerably.
 The following languages have particularly interesting takes on the problem.

-- [Python](https://www.python.org/) is the most widely used language for which indentation is significant, and the rules for what constitutes acceptable indentation are quite flexible.
+- [Python](https://www.python.org/) is the most widely used language for which dentation is significant, and the rules for what constitutes acceptable dentation are quite flexible.
 The details changed a bit between Python 2 and 3 to reduce ways in which tab width could obscure code meaning.
 - [Haskell](https://www.haskell.org/) requires continuation of an expression to be indented more than its beginning token.
 The rules are simple and consistent; the biggest common pitfall is that if a multi-line expression starts on a line with preceding tokens that change length, the entire expression must be re-indented during refactoring.
-- [F#](https://fsharp.org/) indentation is modeled as an "offside" rule similar to that used in soccer.
+- [F#](https://fsharp.org/) dentation is modeled as an "offside" rule similar to that used in soccer.
 Although elegant in concept, this approach motivates an unfortunate set of special cases which allow multi-line expressions to be indented "prettily", e.g. with math operators aligned.